Contact us for more info about Tanzania Mountain Bike Tour

 DAY 5

-We start biking to Tinga Tinga, passing Maasai settlements along the way.
-During lunch, zebras and cattle may roam nearby and we could also see many birds and other animals including giraffes and elephants.
-Mount Kilimanjaro (5895 m) is just ahead, and we'll overnight at the Olpopongi Maasai Cultural Village, which was planned and built by a multi-cultural construction team in the traditional way.
-This is a unique experience sleeping on a comfortable cowhide bed in your own private Maasai hut.
-It will be an unforgettable evening with a BBQ and traditional ceremony.
+As we ride towards Tinga Tinga, we'll see a number of Maasai settlements and it is likely birds and animals will cross our path.
+During our lunch stop, zebra and cattle may be roaming nearby.
+Mount Kilimanjaro (at 5,895 metres) is just ahead of us now as we approach tonight's accommodation at the Olpopongi Maasai Cultural Village, built by a multi-cultural construction team in the traditional way.
+This is a unique experience, sleeping on a comfortable cowhide bed in your own private Maasai hut.
+It should be an unforgettable evening with a BBQ and traditional ceremony.

 Meals: Breakfast, Lunch, Dinner